low-ghost/vimax/README.md

 ```bash
 bind C-o run "tmux showenv | grep VimaxLastVimAddress | sed -ne 's/VimaxLastVimAddress=\\([[:digit:]]\\).\\([[:digit:]]\\)/tmux select-window -t \\1; tmux select-pane -t \\2/p' | xargs -I % bash -c % bash"
 ```

+There is probably a better way of doing all that (probably with grep -o and tmux execution of the final command).
+Let me know if you discover something.

 You may also want: